mttkay/memento/README.md

 Memento adds a new life-cycle hook to your activies: `onLaunch`.
 This event signals that your activity was created for the first time, contrary to e.g. being recreated due to a configuration change.
-In `onLaunch`, initialize any member fields that are supposed to be created just once, when the activity first starts. **The activity must inherit from FragmentActivity; support for Honeycomb+ activities with built in fragment support will be added shortly.**
+In `onLaunch`, initialize any member fields that are supposed to be created just once, when the activity first starts.

-    public class MyActivity extends FragmentActivity implements MementoCallbacks {
+    public class MyActivity extends Activity implements MementoCallbacks {

         @Override
         public void onLaunch() {
            mTask = new AsyncTask() { ... };
         }
     }

+**NOTE:** If you're targeting an API level before Honeycomb (11), you must use the support-v4 package and inherit from `FragmentActivity` instead.

 ### 3. Bind Activity
 Execute Memento to either initialize or restore annotated fields in `onCreate`: